andyblomfelt/thefracturesoffel/content/Arc 1 - Port Almasha/II. What Lies Beneath a Memory.md

 #### Session 09 - August 4th, 2025
 ## The Price of Passage
-The gem affixed to Demiel's head casted a green, unnatural light on the damp rock walls, guiding them on a familiar path back to Kaela's ship.
-Badly injured, but stable for now, the occasional drop of blood mixing with the damp floor cut the silence of the group.

----
 Relne held his wound, taped up and not actively bleeding thanks to Tiyeme, but still painful nonetheless.
 The man engrossed in his book cast an ominous green light against the cave walls, leading everyone's way back the way they apparently came.
 This wasn't his usual route, but arguing didn't seem to get much of anywhere with these people.

 He looked to the dragon girl he had seen at the gallery the day before.
 What did she see on the mural in the lower temple?
 He shook his head at the thought.
 It wasn't worth the effort of curiosity.
 Bigger things were waiting for him now that he wasn't stuck there, like what to do once he saw Mei again.